 Verifi will collect information from Customers on behalf of Reporting Entities.
-Verifi will use this information to query Data Providers and verify the information against data provided by Data Providers.
+Verifi may use this information to query Data Providers and verify the information against data provided by Data Providers.
 The comparison may be done by Verifi or the Data Provider.

 Verifi will provide a copy of the information obtained from a Customer on behalf of a Reporting Entity to the Reporting Entity as part of the identity verification report.

 Verifi will collect Customer information from Reporting Entities.
-Verifi will use this information to query Data Providers and verify the information against data provided by Data Providers.
+Verifi may use this information to query Data Providers and verify the information against data provided by Data Providers.
 The comparison may be done by Verifi or the Data Provider.

-Verifi will retain information collected from the Reporting Entity for a period of 7 Days for auditing and error checking purposes.
-Following this 7 day period, Verifi will automatically and securely remove the data from its systems.
+Verifi will retain information collected from the Reporting Entity for a period of 7 days for auditing and error checking purposes.
+Following this 7-day period, Verifi will automatically and securely remove the data from its systems.